 Breaking it down is a learned skill.
 If they haven't been taught, or haven't mastered it; then it just isn't there for them.
-Kids are not mini adults.
+Kids are not mini-adults.
 They don't think or problem solve like adults can.
-We need to guide and teach them this (and many other) skills.
+We need to guide and teach them these (and many other) skills.
 The sooner they learn, the easier and more natural it will be for them when they do reach adulthood.

-- Checklists give clear, simple instruction that the child can follow along one task at a time to prevent the feeling of being overwhelmed.
+- Checklists give clear, simple instructions that the child can follow along, one task at a time, to prevent the feeling of being overwhelmed.

-- They allow your child to feel a sense of accomplishment in small, frequent intervals as they check each item of the list.
+- They allow your child to feel a sense of accomplishment in small, frequent intervals as they check each item off the list.

 - Lists give your child the freedom to choose which task he/she would like to complete first, second, last... it doesn't need to be completed in order.